- Prospective Students

 For more information, please contact the Marshall Student Services Office in HOH 200.

-SBL interns help us plan programs, manage events, and perform research.
+BSEL interns help us plan programs, manage events, and perform research.
 If you are hardworking, energetic, interested in social enterprise, and can work well in team settings and independently, we want to meet you!
-SBL hires interns on an as-needed basis.
-For more information, please contact Abby Fifer Mandell, SBL Executive Director.
+BSEL hires interns on an as-needed basis.
+For more information, please contact Abby Fifer Mandell, BSEL Executive Director.